allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 Binary Search Tree would require 30 levels for such amount of data.

 To sum up, placing multiple values in a single node of the tree helped us to reduce its height, thus using the benefits of sequential access.
-Moreover, B-tree may grow not only in height, but also into width (by using larger pages).
+Moreover, a B-tree may grow not only in height, but also in width (by using larger pages).

 ## Balancing

-In databases, we may distinguish two types of operations: writing and reading.
+In databases we may distinguish two types of operations: writing and reading.
 In the previous section, we addressed the problems with reading the data from the B-tree.
 Nonetheless, writing is also a crucial part.
 When writing the data to a database, B-tree needs to be constantly updated with new values.